Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Self-energy computation

-At a given perturbation order $n$ in the interaction $U$, a self-energy diagram is characterized by $\xin$, $\xout$, its internal interaction vertices $V = \{x_1, \ldots, x_{n-2}\}$ and the adjacency matrices that connect the vertices.
+We now introduce an extension of the CDet algorithm to efficiently compute the sum of all one-particle irreducible diagrams of a perturbation series.
+At a given perturbation order $n$ in the interaction $U$, a self-energy diagram is characterized by $\xin$, $\xout$, its internal interaction vertices $V = \{x_1, \ldots, x_{n-2}\}$, and the adjacency matrices that connect the vertices.
+Note that we choose $n-2$ points in the set of internal vertices $V$ because $\xin$ and $\xout$ both carry an interaction vertex as well.
 We wish to group all diagrams that share the same internal vertices $V$ into a contribution $\Sigma_V^\sigma(\xout, \xin)$ so that

 The contribution $\Sigma_V^\sigma(\xout, \xin)$ is theoretically a sum of a factorial number of diagrams, but we will express it with the help of a recursion, very much in the spirit of Ref.~\onlinecite{rossi}, that only involves connected correlators that can be computed with exponential effort using Eq.~\eqref{rossi_eq}.
 The numerical effort to obtain $\Sigma_V^\sigma(\xout, \xin)$ will then turn out to also be exponential.